ncagle/DNS-over-HTTPS/Hyper.md

 # Daniel's Work Log

+## October 25, 2021

+- Found a few more disabled tests that actually work now since a recent fix
+- Adjusted a few HTTP/0.9 tests not just not run with Hyper since it doesn't support
+- Adjusted some more tests to not run with hyper due to lack of support

+At **47** disabled tests.

 ## October 22, 2021

 - I'm back.
 Iterating over the disabled tests one by one.
 Some tests need a